 455 Madison Avenue between East 50th and East 51st Streets

-Little princesses take note: Book this luxury hotel's Palace Princess package and your little diva will be treated to a new dress, tiara, and more.
-Enjoy spacious two-room suites, soaking tubs for bubble baths, child-sized robes, and turndown treats.
-Pop into the spa for mother-daughter manis and pedis, or recharge solo with a custom massage.
+Little princesses and knights take note: Book this luxury hotel's Little Royals package and your little one will be treated to a stay fit for a royal in training, complete with princess dress or knight costume to take home.
+Petite bathrobes and slippers are also available.
+The family can enjoy spacious two-room suites, soaking tubs for bubble baths, and turndown treats fit for a king.
+Pop into the spa for mother-daughter manis and pedis at a discount, or recharge solo with a custom massage.
+Another kid-friendly package for your American Girl fans includes a keepsake doll bed.
 Babysitting services can be arranged, too.
-Read our full review of our recent staycation at Lotte New York Palace.
+Read our full review of our staycation at Lotte New York Palace.

 The Muse Hotel — Midtown West